fawaz-dabbaghieh/extgfa/README.md

 and bigger chunks will be split further.

 This will produce 4 files:
-1. `chm13-90c-chr22-chunked_gm.csv`, a [Bandage](https://rrwick.github.io/Bandage/) compatible CSV file with colors for the different chunks, for visualization
+1. `chm13-90c-chr22-chunked_gm.csv`, a [Bandage](https://rrwick.github.io/Bandage/) compatible CSV file with colors for the different chunks, for visualization.
+Please note that there is a limited number of colors, therefore, different chunks might be colored the same if there are many chunks, but this CSV can still help visualizing small graphs with few chunks.
 2. `chm13-90c-chr22-chunked_gm.db`, the `node_id:chunk_id` database
 3. `chm13-90c-chr22-chunked_gm.index`, the pickled `chunk_id:(offset, n_lines)`
 4. `chm13-90c-chr22-chunked_gm.gfa`, the new reordered GFA file